tosh-coding/AsyncFiberWorks/Readme.md

  * _[ThreadPoolAdaptorFromQueueForThread](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Core/ThreadPoolAdaptorFromQueueForThread.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

 ## Channels ##
-The channel function has not changed much from the original Retlang design concept.
+A channel is a messaging mechanism that abstracts the communication destination.
+Channel functionality has not changed much from the original Retlang design concept.
 The following explanation is quoted from Retlang.

 > Message based concurrency in .NET
 > \[...\]